remelop03/numpy-tutorial-exercises/.learn/exercises/018-result-of-expressions/README.md

 ## 💡 Hint:

-+ Print does values in the console to check the result.
++ Print those values in the console to check the results.